Wouldn’t it be wonderful if there was a single pure oil that could keep your skin moisturized, clean, glowing, and acne-free?

 The best part?

-- 2 9 Epic Uses for Castor Oil on Your Face (& How Exactly to Use it)
+- 4 10 Uses for Castor Oil on Your Face

 Folk healers around the world have used Castor oil for a variety of skin and health conditions for thousands of years.

-(One of the most common uses was for treating eye irritations, and in my experience it’s definitely the ultimate home remedy for dry eyes).
+(One of the most common uses was for treating eye irritations, and in my experience, it’s definitely the ultimate dry eyes remedy).

 Pure Castor Oil is derived from the seeds of the Castor bean plant (Ricinus communis), which was once referred to as the “Palme Christe” (the leaves were said to resemble the palm of Christ).

-It is produced by cold-pressing the seeds and the clarification of the oil by heat.
+It is produced by cold-pressing the seeds and clarification of the oil by heat.

 Here’s the unique quality of Castor oil’s chemical composition: